jmreicha/kubernetes-infrastructure/README.md

 ## TODO

-- [ ] Tests for renovate version update automerges.
-Run a k3s cluster and make sure all the manifests deploy correctly?
-- [ ] Pull Request previews.
-Create and comment a diff on a PR with the changes.
+- [ ] More tests for PRs.
 - [ ] Look into how hard it would be to automate/template out new applications.
+- [ ] Bootstrap Argo to be managed with Argo.